 Detailed methods are described elsewhere25, 26.
 In short, standard peritoneal permeability analysis (SPA) was performed in four uremic female Yorkshire pigs (Sus scrofa domesticus), weighing 45-130 kg.
 Uremia was established by subtotal renal artery embolization and Gentamicin was administered prior to the testing of the SAPD system resulting in plasma concentrations of uremic toxins in the range of those observed in dialysis patients.
 Static dwell was performed for 4 hours in all pigs.
 Venous blood samples were drawn at 0, 2, and 4 hours post start of dialysis for measurement of urea, creatinine, phosphate, potassium, sodium and glucose.
 Peritoneal effluent was collected before start and at 10, 20, and 30 minutes followed by samples at 1, 2, 3 and 4 hours for measurement of dialysate solute concentration.
 The dialysis bag was weighed before and after instillment to calculate fill volume and residual volume was calculated based on albumin concentrations.

 Our aim is to see which model could predict the dialysate concentration best for future sessions provided that we trained the models on some previous PD static dwell sessions.
 In order to compare the predictions for the same six solutes (urea, creatinine, sodium, potassium, phosphates and glucose) across the 9 models, we use the fitted MTAC in each case to compare the root mean square error between the predicated and measured dialysate concentrations.
 Using the SLSQP minimisation technique from the Python Scipy package27, parameters are fitted (table 1, “parameter fitted”).
 Notably, with such high number of fitted parameters for the models (at least 6 MTACs), the fitting results may depend on the starting points 28.
 Thus, to avoid local minima and find global minima, we repeated each simulation for 10 different initial values of the parameters.
 The boundary value for each parameter (MTAC, fct , SiCo, L, table 1) is set between 0 and 200 for two reasons 1) to avoid negative values and 2) to fit with the experimentally and theoretically reported parameter values.
-Note that, 200 is beyond the reported values for all fitting parameters the idea being that any values fitted for sieving coefficients and fct outside 0 and 1 can be automatically rejected due to physical implausibility.
+Note that, 200 is beyond the reported values for all fitting parameters, the idea being that any values fitted for sieving coefficients and fct outside 0 and 1 can be automatically rejected due to physical implausibility.
 The root mean square error is given by,